 Seattle receives a lot of rain in the winter.
 In January, Dayton usually receives less rain than Seattle.
 Dayton gets 2.1 inches (54 mm) of rain, while Seattle receives 5.4 inches (136 mm) of rain each month for the winter.

 The spring brings many poeple to Dayton as well as Seattle.
 Also, most visitors come to Seattle for the beaches, the activities around the city, and the natural beauty during these months.

 Dayton is a little warmer than Seattle in the spring.
-The temperature in Dayton is usually 55°F (13°C) in April, and Seattle stays around 51°F (11°C).
+The daily temperature in Dayton averages around 55°F (13°C) in April, and Seattle fluctuates around 51°F (11°C).

 The sun comes out a lot this time of the year in Seattle.
 People are often attracted to the plentiful sunshine in Dayton this time of the year.
 In the spring, Dayton often gets around the same amount of sunshine as Seattle.
 Dayton gets 215 hours of sunny skies this time of year, while Seattle receives 212 hours of full sun.